wonrax/vietnamese-bibtex/README.md

 \bibliographystyle{vietnumeric}
 ```
 Example, compilable code is available under [test/](https://github.com/wonrax/vietnamese-bibtex/tree/main/test).
+### About book edition translation
+Book edition (e.g., "3rd edition" or "phiên bản thứ 3") is not translated since it involves deep modification of the code.
+If you want to customize the style to translate the book edition, please refer to the section [#Customization](#customization) below.
 ### Customization
 To make edits to the translated words, change the content of the file `vietnamese.mbs` and recompile with:
 ```